miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 :Parameters: struct kvm_s390_mem_op (in)
 :Returns: = 0 on success,
           < 0 on generic error (e.g. -EFAULT or -ENOMEM),
-          16 bit program exception code if the access causes such an exception
+          > 0 if an exception occurred while walking the page tables

 Read or write data from/to the VM's memory.
 The KVM_CAP_S390_MEM_OP_EXTENSION capability specifies what functionality is